sirisian/ecmascript-types/examples/typechallenges.md

 partialByKeys(User) === partial(User);
 ```

-`IntersectionToObj` is a no-op that exists to be a no-op: mapping an intersection over its own keys forces the checker to flatten `A & B` into a single object type, because the challenge's expected value is flat and `A & B` is not identical to it.
+`Flatten` is a no-op that exists to be a no-op: mapping an intersection over its own keys forces the checker to flatten `A & B` into a single object type, because the challenge's expected value is flat and `A & B` is not identical to it.
 That is the same fact challenge 8 hit, met here with a helper instead of a weakened assertion.
 The builder never forms the intersection, so there is nothing to flatten.

 ## 2759 · RequiredByKeys